Beekeepers Fight the Sting of EPA’s Anti-Bee Actions

 Our environment is sick and our bees are a good indicator when that’s the truth.
 When my beehive gets sick, there’s something not right within the flight range of those bees.
 But the chemical industry is the one who speaks for everybody on the Hill, so it doesn’t matter what farmers think.
 That’s the reality.

-How are your honeybees faring this year?
+How are your honeybees faring?

 If you want to look at my winter losses, they were probably about like what the Bee Informed Partnership survey is claiming, around 40 percent.
 And that is almost exclusively painted up in the press like that’s the annual number that the industry is losing, which is absolute hogwash because it isn’t the full story.
 The spring losses are greater than the winter losses because generally most things die when they’re most exposed to pesticides.
 Is that rocket science?
 No. It’s just that nobody talks about it.